■ About the Summer School

 ■ Doctoral Seminar with 4 PhD Grants

-Deadline for applying to the Seminar is May 15th 2019
+Deadline for applying for the PhD grants is May 15th 2019

 ■ Scholarships for Refugees and #refYOUgees campaign

 Visits to the European Institutions, Evening Debates & Other Events, Networking Events

 Facilities, Certificate, Admission Requirements, Registration Fees, Coordination, Contact

 A PhD Seminar with grants available will be organised during the 2019 Summer School.
 You can find all relevant information in the PhD seminar flyer.